yekoc/Risk-Of-Rain-2-Mods/DetailPicker/README.md

 The R2API dep is there purely to set network requirements.

-Credit to souvlakispacestation on discord for starting the line of thought that led to this.\
+Credit to souvlakispacestation for starting the line of thought that led to this.\
 Credit to Dotflare for the skins used for the demonstration in the icon.\
 Credit to the GNU image manipulation program for helping me make the icon.\
 Credit to cute anime girls for giving me the will to continue living.

 #Changelog
 ---
+1.0.1 - Fixed some renderers getting permenantly enabled when an alternate is choosen.
+(Bandit's knife etc.)\
 1.0.0 - Initial Release